From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Visible strategies and a pseudofunctor

 \section{Visible strategies and a pseudofunctor}

 A fundamental difference between dynamic and static models is the ability for dynamic models to detect deadlocks, via the causal nature of strategies.
 This situation is encapsulated in the ``oplax-ness'' of the double functor $\coll{-} : \dblTCG \to \dblDist$.
-In this section, we show how to restrict the games and strategies so that deadlocks never occur, which resolves the mismatch and gives a \emph{pseudo} double functor, that preserves composition strictly.
+In this section, we show how to restrict the games and strategies so that deadlocks never occur, which resolves the mismatch and gives a \emph{pseudo} double functor, that preserves composition up to iso.
 To perform this restriction, we import from \cite{hdr} the mechanism of \emph{visibility}.
 This gives a new double category $\dblVis$.
 In this new setting, the symmetric monoidal oplax double functor of Theorem \ref{th:oplax_tcg} becomes a symmetric monoidal pseudo double functor $\dblVis \to \dblDist$.
 The restriction to $\dblVis$ is significant, e.g.~the game model of mutable state \cite{DBLP:journals/corr/abs-2103-15453,hdr} is no longer included, but we retain a model of the $\lambda$-calculus.